 It is the new reality for 9-1-1 that GIS will play a mission critical role in future systems.
 In an NG9-1-1 system, GIS will be the mission critical database utilized for location validation and call routing, replacing traditional tabular Master Street Address Guides (MSAG).
 GeoComm is equipped to help you in planning and preparing your GIS data for a NG9-1-1 environment.
-Learn more about the role of GIS in NG9-1-1 with these opportunities at the National NENA Conference being held June 27 – July 2, 2015 in Denver, Colorado.
+Learn more about the role of GIS in NG9-1-1 with these opportunities at the National NENA Conference being held June 11-15, 2016 in Indianapolis, Indiana.

 Data Management & Utilization Track ~ A Closer Look at ECRF/LVF Implementations

 Monday, June 13, 2016 ~ 2:45-4:00 p.m.

 Across the United States, i3-compliant networks and functional elements are being deployed.
 One of those functional elements is the ECRF/LVF.
 In this discussion, we’ll highlight early deployments that route calls live in an ESInet, share lessons learned from the installation and maintenance of these systems, and identify what a 9-1-1 professional can expect during implementation.

 GIS Track~ Key Steps to Maintaining Mission Critical Data

 Wednesday, June 15, 2016 ~ 9:30 – 10:45 a.m.

 In an NG9-1-1 system, it is important to determine how to maintain and manage the ongoing GIS data updates, as well as who will be responsible for those tasks.
 This session discusses the options for managing and monitoring GIS data and the importance of database synchronization, standard processes, and aggregating and coalescing GIS data from multiple authoritative sources.

 GIS Track ~ The Next Frontier for GIS: Indoors